-.2 Human Diversity in the USA (Category HD)
+2.2 Human Diversity in the USA (Category HD)

 Curriculum addressing this category must present current and appropriate theoretical understandings of the nature of human diversity in the United States of America.
-Curriculum designed to meet this requirement could be embedded within 1-3 courses.
-These courses could be lower-division or upper-division.
 Such curriculum should clearly demonstrate pedagogical and disciplinary approaches to the study of the diversity of human beings.

 HD courses must examine how race, ethnicity and gender shape and determine issues such as, but not limited to, identity, power, privilege, social justice, and resistance as well as life conditions, life chances, distribution of social goods, social equality and patterns of oppression.
 Courses must include comparisons of discrimination based on race or ethnicity.

+Faculty should obtain guidance in the choice of assignments and information on evaluating diversity related content from appropriate experts.

 2.2.1 Curriculum in fulfillment of the Human Diversity in the USA (HD) GR Category must meet all of the following criteria:

 Provide a comparative treatment of nationally significant minority cultures, to include at least two of the following groups: African Americans, Native Americans, Chicanx/Latinx, Asian Americans, Middle Eastern Americans, and Americans of Native Hawaiians/Other Pacific Islanders descent; and